Jericho (DC Comics): Powers and abilities

-Jericho can possess people after making eye contact with them; his body turns insubstantial and enters the subject.
+Jericho can possess people by making eye contact with them; his body turns insubstantial and enters the subject's body.
 While he is in possession, Jericho has access to all of his host's powers and memories.
 Jericho's victim remains conscious and can express themselves vocally, but they are otherwise unable to control their body's actions while possessed.
 If the person is unconscious or asleep upon possession, Jericho can use their voice to speak, albeit with their accent or any other speech impairments, and only using the words they know.
 Jericho sometimes uses the American manual alphabet letter "J" as his sign name to signal to his allies that he has taken possession of a person.

 Despite his pacifistic nature and dislike for physical violence, he is also skilled in hand-to-hand combat and able to hold his own against his father, Deathstroke.

 When possessed by the spirits of Azarath, Jericho had a powerful lion soul self and a healing factor.